Course fees (2018/19 entry)

 Your project is expected to have a strong research component and will, in many cases, form the basis of further academic research, such as a PhD.
-Your tutors will give prompt and constructive feedback via Blackboard (our virtual learning environment), face-to-face or in written comments.
+Your tutors will give prompt and constructive feedback via Canvas (our virtual learning environment), face-to-face or in written comments.
 This will help you to identify your strengths as well as the areas where you may need to put in more work.

 Staff research interests